Qanat: Libya

 David Mattingly reports foggara extending for hundreds of miles in the Garamantes area near Germa in Libya: "The channels were generally very narrow – less than 2 feet wide and 5 high – but some were several miles long, and in total some 600 foggara extended for hundreds of miles underground.
 The channels were dug out and maintained using a series of regularly spaced vertical shafts, one every 30 feet or so, 100,000 in total, averaging 30 feet in depth, but sometimes reaching 130."

 Morocco

 In southern Morocco, the qanat (locally khettara) is also used.
 On the margins of the Sahara Desert, the isolated oases of the Draa River valley and Tafilalt have relied on qanat water for irrigation since the late 14th century.
 In Marrakech and the Haouz plain, the qanats have been abandoned since the early 1970s, having dried up.
 In the Tafilaft area, half of the 400 khettaras are still in use.
-The Hassan Adahkil Dam's impact on local water tables is said to be one of the many reasons for the loss of half of the khettara.
+The 1971 Hassan Adahkil Dam's build in the main course of the Ziz River and its subsequent impact on local water tables is said to be one of the many reasons for the loss of half of the khettara.

 The black berbers (haratin) of the south were the hereditary class of qanat diggers in Morocco who build and repair these systems.
 Their work was hazardous.